eclipse-virgo/virgo-ide/README.md

 ## Installation instructions:

-Install the Virgo Tools feature in Eclipse via the usual  _Help -> Install New Software_  dialog.
+Check the wiki pages here on github for installation details.

 Once installed in Eclipse, your Eclipse will offer a new perspective dedicated to the Virgo Web Server as well as new Wizards for creating server runtimes and projects.
 Please refer to the included documentation available via the Eclipse  _Help_  menu to find out how to use the Virgo Tools.